ubc-library-rc/Geocoding-Web-Mapping-with-Python/index.md

 title: Introudction
 nav_order: 1
 ---
-# Using Python to Promote Social Justice.
+# Using Python to Promote Social Justice

 <a href="slides.html" target="_blank">View slides in new tab</a>